Cyvid7-Darus10/Student-Registration-System/README.md

 >for every invalid credentials the program will be terminated
 #
 # For Admin
-- Diplay All (Students or Subjects) Records
+- Display All (Students or Subjects) Records
     >display all student records with the highest, lowest, average, and standard deviaion of scores

 		• HD (High Distinction) = total score of 135 poins or more